-The appointing authority for most committees is the Board of Selectmen.
+The appointing authority for most committees is the Select Board.
 Massachusetts General Law requires that the Town establish some committees, while others are established based on the unique needs of the community.
-The goal of the Board of Selectmen is to appoint candidates who are broadly representative of the community and whose qualifications and interests match the needs of the community.
+The goal of the Select Board is to appoint candidates who are broadly representative of the community and whose qualifications and interests match the needs of the community.
 However, an applicant does not need to be an expert in any particular area to be appointed.

 Committee vacancies may be advertised in local weekly newspapers or listed on the Town website.
-The Town website provides an application form for potential applicants to be submitted to the Board of Selectmen.
-Applicants should attend at least one meeting of the board or committee to which they seek appointment, and may be asked to have an interview with the Board of Selectmen at their regular meeting.
+The Town website provides an application form for potential applicants to be submitted to the Select Board.
+Applicants should attend at least one meeting of the board or committee to which they seek appointment, and may be asked to have an interview with the Select Board at their regular meeting.
 Although committees may recommend and recruit potential members, Massachusetts Law or the Town By-laws govern the process for making appointments or filling vacancies on boards and committees and does not allow the affected board or committee to exclusively appoint new members.